realmicu/minetest-micupack/README.md

   - all-in-one versions of above devices, each one with improved characteristics

-* SaferLua Programming Tools
+* **SaferLua Programming Tools** (slprogtools)

   Devices for interacting with SaferLua Controller from TechPack mod:

-  - Memory Copier - portable dongle to transfer code between SL Controllers in much simpler and faster fashion than copying it with text books
+  - Memory Copier - portable dongle to transfer code between SL Controllers in much simpler and faster way than copying it with text books
-  - Memory Programmer - improved Memory Copier, with read/write protection to prevent accidental memory loss and code injection functionality (works like original Programmer but for SL Controllers); the latter allows to replace special marker in init() section code with array containing collected Tubelib numbers, making redeployments of SL Controllers (for example for mobile mining with Quarries and Pushers) much easier
+  - Memory Programmer - improved Memory Copier, with read/write protection to prevent accidental memory loss and code injection functionality (works like original Programmer but for SL Controllers); it allows to replace special marker in init() section code with array containing collected Tubelib numbers, making redeployments of SL Controllers much easier (for example for mobile mining with Quarries and Pushers)

-  Note: due to formspec implementation, only inactive tabs can be populated - before code upload/rewrite please change active tab on SaferLua Controller to 'outp' or 'help'.
+  *Note: due to node's formspec implementation, only inactive tabs can be populated - before code upload/rewrite please change active tab on SaferLua Controller to 'outp' or 'help'.*

-* Furnace Monitor
+* **Furnace Monitor** (furnacemonitor)

   This simple device allows to monitor Minetest Game standard furnace with Tubelib/Smartline devices that are capable of reading Tubelib node state (like SaferLua Controllers etc).
-  It receives 4-digit number and can be referred like any other compatible read-only node.
+  It gets standard 4-digit Tubelib ID number and can be referred like any other compatible read-only node.
   Monitor checks attached node only when status is requested so it does not consume CPU resources when idle (no timers).